Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 250–700/night (~€152–425) | Location: 6 Cowper Wharf Rd, Woolloomooloo

-Ovolo Woolloomooloo occupies the extraordinary Woolloomooloo Wharf (the longest timber wharf in the world, 410m, built in 1915 — now converted to apartments, restaurants, and this hotel), with the extraordinary position overlooking the finger wharf marina (the extraordinary yachts, the extraordinary water views, the extraordinary evening atmosphere when the restaurants on the wharf fill).
+Ovolo Woolloomooloo occupies the Woolloomooloo Wharf (the longest timber wharf in the world, 410m, built in 1915 — now converted to apartments, restaurants, and this hotel), overlooking the finger wharf marina (the yachts, the water views, and the evening atmosphere when the restaurants on the wharf fill up).
 The Ovolo group’s design signature (vivid color, irreverent personality, genuinely thoughtful interiors) is at its most realized in this property.

 Best Value and Boutique